Sorceriv/QVA/README.md

 -29/04/2024

---Will fix issue in issues regarding depreciation of usage of pandas methods
+--Fixed issue regarding the deprecation of pandas method.
+Added text similarity.
+Updated the saving and loading logic of the model.

 -28/04/2024